JarvisAPI/Pi-RTOS/README.md

-### [Subtask A.ii: Approximate Task Partitioning through FFD]
+### [Subtask A.ii] Approximate Task Partitioning through FFD
 Since exact solution methods to the task partitioning are doomed to be exponential-time (unless P = NP), one is sometimes willing to trade exactness for computational efficiency.
 In the face of intractability, one's next best option is an approximation scheme that runs in time that is polynomial in the size of the input _with provable bounds on the quality of the solutions_.

-For instance, consider the bin-packing problem ([Wiki](https://en.wikipedia.org/wiki/Bin_packing_problem)).
-In bin-packing, a list of real numbers in (0,1] is to be packed into a minimal number of bins, each of which holds a total of at most 1.
-The first-fit decreasing (FFD) algorithm packs each number in order of non-increasing size into the first bin in the list of open bins so far with sufficient remaining space.
+For instance, The First-Fit Decreasing (FFD) algorithm for the bin-packing problem packs each number in order of non-increasing size into the first bin in the list of open bins so far with sufficient remaining space.
 If none of the bins used so far have sufficient remaining capacity to hold the new item, and new bin is opened and the item is inserted into this new bin.
 The FFD heuristic produces, for every instance I of the bin-packing problem, a packing of items to bins that uses at most (11/9)OPT(I) + 6/9 bins, where OPT(I) is the number of bins in an optimal packing of instance I, and this bound is [tight](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.158.4834&rep=rep1&type=pdf).

-### [Optional: A PTAS for task partitioning]
+### [Optional] A PTAS for task partitioning (Bonus 25 points)
 In general, an algorithm A is a **PTAS** for a problem if for every instance I of the problem at hand and every given error-tolerance parameter ɛ>0 (this is the desired accuracy of the solution returned by A and is supplied by the user):
 1. The value of the solution returned by the algorithm, which we denote as A(I), is at most (1+ɛ) away from the value of the optimal solution, and
 2. It runs in time that is polynomial in |I|, where |I| is the size of the instance in binary encoding (but not necessarily polynomial in 1/ɛ).
 [If the running time is also polynomial in 1/ɛ, then the algorithm is said to be a _Fully_ Polynomial-Time Approximation Scheme FPTAS].